History and Architecture

-The Carriage House made it through the winter, but remains at serious risk.
-The Medford City Council did not fund its stabilization in late 2015; we have urged the City of Medford to fund this critical work before fall 2016 -- stay tuned!
+The Carriage House made it through the winter, spring and summer, but remains at serious risk as another winter approaches.
+The Medford City Council did not fund its stabilization in late 2015; we have urged the City of Medford to fund this critical work soon -- stay tuned!
 (2017 will mark the 75th anniversary of the City of Medford's ownership of the Brooks Estate...)

-More broadly, at the request of Mayor Stephanie Muccini Burke, we submitted a draft Capital Plan for the final restoration of the Brooks Estate.
+More broadly, at the request of Mayor Stephanie Muccini Burke, we submitted a draft Capital Plan for the final restoration of the Brooks Estate this spring.
 (This parallels the Brooks Estate Master Plan.)
-The City of Medford's overall Capital Plan is in the works; we expect further discussion and refinements accordingly.
+We believe the City of Medford's overall Capital Plan is in the works, but have not been apprised of the overall schedule.
+We anticpate further discussion and refinements accordingly.
 Again, stay tuned!

 Come Visit Your Estate